ADYS - Chalkville Campus - CLOSED

 Visitation Information

 Visiting hours for ADYS - Chalkville Campus - CLOSED are subject to change, so it's crucial to confirm them by contacting the facility directly by phone.
 Please reach out to 205-681-8841, on visitation procedures, applications, or directions to the facility in Pinson.
 Please note that visitors will undergo a thorough search before entering the premises, and personal belongings, including cell phones, are strictly prohibited.
-Individuals under probation, parole, or community corrections supervision must obtain approval from both their supervising officer and the superintendent before visiting, although such visits are not typically approved.
+Individuals under probation, parole, or community corrections supervision must obtain approval from their supervising officer and the superintendent before visiting, although such visits are not typically approved.

 Ask The Inmate